cgeoga/Vecchia.jl/README.md

 # Roadmap to 1.0:

 - More thoughtful interfaces for:
+    - How internal permutations are handled.
+It would probably be best to abstract that away from the user, but it would also be nice for the sparse `rchol` construction to give back an `UpperTriangular` so that fast backsolves didn't require any additional factorization or anything.
     - Mean functions.
     - A `VecchiaConfig` constructor where conditioning set design is more modular, and possibly also amenable to extensions.
 Perhaps `HNSW` could